A criminal profile of the Gilgo Beach serial killer

 Jessica Taylor

-The torso of Jessica Taylor was found at the end of an access road in Manorville in July of 2003.
+Taylor’s torso was found at the end of an access road in Manorville in July 2003.

-Now that investigators had a name, there was a chance that they would be able to trace her last known movements and identify him.
+Now that investigators had a name, there was a chance they could trace her last known movements and identify him.

 Between 2004 and 2005, he probably spent a lot of time worrying if the police were going to show up at his door.